jonnonz1/nz-statute-book/acts/public/2017/substance-addiction-compulsory-assessment-and-treatment-act-2017.md

 (3) The information required by subsection (1) to be given to any person must be given— (a) orally and, where practicable, in writing; and (b) where practicable, in a manner and in language that the person understands.
-(4) If, at the time the child or young person became subject to compulsory status, the child or young person was in the custody or under the guardianship or in the care of the chief executive or any other person under the Children, Young Persons, and Their Families Act 1989, the information described in subsection (1) must also be given, in writing, to the chief executive or to that other person.
+(4) If, at the time the child or young person became subject to compulsory status, the child or young person was in the custody or under the guardianship or in the care of the chief executive or any other person under the Oranga Tamariki Act 1989, the information described in subsection (1) must also be given, in writing, to the chief executive or to that other person.

 **Complaints**